IBM/merlin-docs/docs/guides/ide/extensions.md

 ## Installed Extensions

 The **Extensions** view is where all VS Code extensions will be managed including several extensions which are automatically installed when creating a new workspace.
-These extensions add languages, debuggers, and tools to support your development workflow.
+These extensions add languages, debuggers, and tools to support your IBM i development workflow.
+Additional extensions can be installed that supplement the capabilities in the development environment.

 ![Extensions View](../../images/guides/extensionsView.png ':size=500')

-The following extensions will be automatically installed:

-* **IBM i Developer** - Provides content assist, code completion, hover information, and more for IBM i programming languages such as RPG and SQL.
-* **Code for IBM i** - Connect to an IBM i, edit/compile all ILE languages, view errors inline, and much more.
-* **IBM i Project Explorer** - Develop IBM i applications using buildable local projects.
-* **IBM i Debug** - Provides a Debug Adapter Protocol (DAP) client for IBM i Debugger.
-* **Db2 for IBM i** - Db2 for IBM i tools.
-* **RPGLE** - Language tools and linter for RPGLE.
-* **CL** - Language tools for CLLE.
-* **IBM i Languages** - Provides syntax highlighting for IBM i languages such as RPG, CL, DDS, MI, and RPGLE fixed/free.
-* **vscode-sourceorbit** - Object dependency management.
-* **Code for IBM i Walkthroughs** - Walkthroughs relevant to **Code for IBM i**.
-* **ARCAD-Elias** - ARCAD tools (**ARCAD-Skipper**, **ARCAD-Observer**, and **ARCAD-Transformer**).

 ## Install an Extension

 The [Visual Studio Code Extension Marketplace](https://marketplace.visualstudio.com/VSCode) is where extension authors publish extensions that extend the features in VS Code.
 You may browse for any of these extensions directly in the **Extensions** view.
-To narrow down your search, use filters such as `@popular` or `@category:"programming languages"`.

 ![Browse for Extensions](../../images/guides/extensionsMarketplace.png ':size=600')